microsoft/microsoft-ui-xaml/specs/ScrollingControls/ScrollPresenter.md

 respectively \[10, 20\], \]20, 80\], \]80, 140\], \]140, 200\], \]200, 260\] and \]260, 270\].
 If an activated horizontal snap point value is out-of-bounds, i.e. smaller than 0 or greater than ScrollableWidth, the content will first animate to that out-of-bounds position then animate back to the closest in-bounds position.

+_Spec note:_
+_Mike: "Curious how much of this is ScrollPresenter and how much is InteractionTracker?"_

 ```csharp
 RepeatedScrollSnapPoint snapPoint =